 Of course fundamental particles and other simple physical objects do not know their stuff in the kind of explicit — but also limited and imperfect — manner we humans know things.
 The way of knowing in physical things comes perhaps closer to the kind of implicit knowledge we humans have embedded in our innate biological functions and in our learned physical skills, but still, it is a kind of knowing, and it is both all-inclusive and perfect.

 Many mystics have felt this intuitively, and they have taken it as a sign of the Divine's omnipresence.
-The aspect of the Divine that is perhaps most clearly present in animate nature, is perhaps, besides it obvious intelligence and ingenuity of design, a very special kind of impersonal, abstract Beauty.
+The aspect of the Divine that is perhaps most clearly present in animate nature, is perhaps, besides its obvious intelligence and ingenuity of design, a very special kind of impersonal, abstract Beauty and Harmony.

 With Life something radically new enters into the picture.
 The physical structures supporting life are much more complex than anything in the inanimate world.
 In terms of design, even microscopic unicellular organisms are more complex than the sun.
 But the difference is not just a matter of compact complexity.
 When life appears, its dominant guna is rajas, energy, self-assertion, possession, adventure and drama.
 Linguistically, the living organism is a centre of dynamic interactions whose relations are expressed "horizontally" in terms of "I and Thou".